 This recipe was given to me by my mother-in-law and is one of my go-to recipes.
-Place your chicken pieces in soy sauce and good dashes of turmeric, cover it and let it marinate in the fridge for at least 1 hour.
+Place your chicken pieces in soy sauce and good dashes of turmeric, cover it, and let it marinate in the fridge for at least 1 hour.
 It can go straight to the barbecue and is always a hit.
-This marinate makes the chicken not only super yummy, but also very tender.
+This marinade makes the chicken not only super yummy but also very tender.

-Another go-to recipe of mine is this amazing buttermilk-cilantro marinade for flank (skirt) steak, which is a great meat cut, relatively inexpensive compared to ribeye or NY steak, and that is great for sandwiches and salads.
+Another go-to recipe of mine is this amazing buttermilk-cilantro marinade for the flank (skirt) steak, which is a great meat cut, relatively inexpensive compared to ribeye or NY steak, and great for sandwiches and salads.
 I know you’ll love it!

 Prepare your marinade at least in the morning of your party, but we usually do it overnight and let the meat sit in it to get flavorful and tender.